-Coherent control of dynamical properties of semiconductor materials is of great interest since it can open a new way to creat electron states unachievable by other methods and to obtain new nonlinear optical properties of materials.
-Chirp is the most important factor that describes the coherent properties of ultrashort optical pulses, and chirp dependences of ultrafast nonlinear optical response of organic molecules have been observed [1, 2].
-In these studies, the excited-state population of the moleclues was measured using a pumpprobe method while changing the chirp of the pump pulses, and it was observed that the excited-state population created by the pump pulses decreases for negatively chirped pump pulses.
+Coherent control of dynamical properties of semiconductor materials is of great interest since it can open a new way to create electron states unachievable by other methods and to obtain new nonlinear optical properties of materials.
+Chirp is the most important factor that describes the coherent properties of ultrashort optical pulses, and chirp dependences of ultrafast nonlinear optical response of organic molecules have been observed [1,2].
+In these studies, the excited-state population of the molecules was measured using a pump-probe method while changing the chirp of the pump pulses, and it was observed that the excited-state population created by the pump pulses decreases for negatively chirped pump pulses.
 This observation has been explained based on the chirp dependence of the efficiency of an intrapulse pump-dump process.
-Since excited-states having larger energy lose the extra energy on the femotosecond time scale, when pumped by negatively-chirped pulses, the excited-state population is expected to be dumped to the ground state by the low-frequency components of the pump pulses more effectively than when pumped by positively-chirped pulses.

-Kunde et al. observed chirp-controlled nonlinear optical response of AlGaAs [3].
-They measured pump-probe responses of a thin $Al{0.06}Ga{0.94}As$ sample at a carrier density of 3×10^{17} cm-3, and observed chirp-dependent response in the delay time region where the pump and the probe pulses are overlapped.
+Kunde et al. observed chirp-controlled nonlinear optical response of AlGaAs at a carrier density of 3 x 10 cm-3, and observed chirp-dependent pump-probe response in the delay time region where the pump and the probe pulses are overlapped [3].
 The observed results were explained based on the chirp-dependence overlap of different frequency components of the pump and probe pulses.
 They did not observed, on the other hand, any dependence of the response at large delay times, where there is no overlapping between the pump and the probe pulses.